-The best small printers 2021
+The best small printers in 2022

 While the DPI is nothing to shout about, the HP Sprocket isn’t marketed towards the professional photography market.
 For taking on day trips or family holidays, on the other hand, it’s perfect.
 It prints snapshots and stickers using photo paper rather than ink cartridges, which means printing is instant.

-Simple but perfect for use as an instant photo printer, the Fujifilm Instax Link allows you to print anything from camera roll using thermal printing technology.
+Simple but perfect for use as an instant photo printer, the Fujifilm Instax Link allows you to print anything from the camera roll using thermal printing technology.

-Like other mini photo printers, the Instax offering is small and light enough to be carried in a pocket or handbag, and comes in a range of lovely colours.
-It works with both Android and iOS operating systems, but those looking for something that will print from their PC will need to look elsewhere.
+Like other mini photo printers, the Instax offering is small and light enough to be carried in a pocket or handbag and comes in a range of lovely colours.
+It works with Android and iOS operating systems, but those looking for something that will print from their PC will need to look elsewhere.

 The printer offers about 100 prints per single charge, so you're extremely unlikely to run short on juice while you're out and about.
 Our only note would be that thermal printing tends to run a bit more expensive long-term.

-Canon promises 'lab quality results' so, if you're someone who still takes semi-regular trips to get their photos developed, this could save you a lot of time and money in the long-run.
+Canon promises 'lab quality results' so, if you're someone who still takes semi-regular trips to get their photos developed, this could save you a lot of time and money in the long run.

-Like with the Sprocket, the resolution of the photos printed aren't going to be anything to write home about but, for a bit of fun while you're out and about you can't really go wrong.
-Peel the back off the paper and you can print out a batch of personalised stickers that you can plaster around your room or on your belongings.
+Like with the Sprocket, the resolution of the photos printed with this option from KODAK aren't going to be anything to write home about but, for a bit of fun while you're out and about, you can't go wrong.
+Peel the back off the paper, and you can print out a batch of personalised stickers that you can plaster around your room or on your belongings.

 As with all mini printers, the idea behind the KODAK Step is to encourage us to print our photos instead of hiding them away in our photo reels.
-For this reason, they can't be used with PCs or laptops, and only work via Bluetooth from a mobile device.
+For this reason, they can't be used with PCs or laptops and only work via Bluetooth from a mobile device.